jungle401/DimensionReduction/readme.md

 Eigenface Calculation using PCA:

-Stack all normalized face images into a single matrix where each column represents a flattened face image.
+Stack all normalized face images into a single matrix where each column represents a flattened face image. <br />
-Compute the covariance matrix of the image matrix.
+Compute the covariance matrix of the image matrix. <br />
 Calculate the eigenvectors (principal components) and eigenvalues of the covariance matrix.
-These eigenvectors are referred to as "Eigenfaces."
+These eigenvectors are referred to as "Eigenfaces." <br/>
-The Eigenfaces are ordered by their corresponding eigenvalues, and the top eigenfaces capture the most variance in the dataset.
+The Eigenfaces are ordered by their corresponding eigenvalues, and the top eigenfaces capture the most variance in the dataset. <br />

 Eigenfaces:
 <div>